makrai/notes/hu2003-multiling-multitask-benchmark.md

 ## Best zero-shot model analysis

-* i.e. XLM-R Large by task and language in Figure 1
+* ie XLM-R Large by task and language in Figure 1
 * Figure 1.
 An overview of XLM-R’s performance on the XTREME tasks across all
   * an estimate of human performance, performance on the English test set, the average of all languages excluding English, and the family of each lang